 You can experience something amazing and get the badge to prove it, pre-order today >

 Everyone is hoping for things to get back to normal as soon as possible, but unfortunately, no one knows when this will be.
 We still need to closely follow Government advice before face-to-face Scouting can resume, and we also need to ensure the safety of all of our members and their families before this can happen.

-Even when restrictions do start to lift, we need to consider that parts of the UK may be able to lift lockdown before others, and if this happens, we will need to assess whether or not face-to-face Scouting can resume in these areas.
+Even as restrictions start to lift, we need to consider that parts of the UK may be able to ease social distancing before others, and if this happens, we will need to assess whether or not face-to-face Scouting can resume in these areas.
 At this stage, Counties must seek approval from their County Commissioner, who will then seek authorisation from Headquarters via their line manager.
 This includes; face to face meetings, activities, events and trips for both young people and adult volunteers.

-We are monitoring the situation, and will be updating information following Government guidance.
+We are monitoring the situation, and will be regularly updating this page about restarting Scouts following Government guidance.
 No decision can be made to resume face-to-face Scouting until it is safe to do so.